raspberrypiexperiments/RaspberryPi-Camera/README.md

 ## Overview

 This repository includes:
-* Camera Service - service that directly controls Pi Camera Module v2 on Raspberry Pi.
+* Camera Service - service that directly controls Raspberry Pi Camera Module v2 or Arducam ov9281 on Raspberry Pi.
 Camera Service requires custom build of the of the GStreamer,
 * Camera Client - WebRTC application that enables streaming of the video from Camera Service to the browser.
 Camera Client enables to control most of the Pi Camera Module features such as streaming quality parameters, video effects,